 The Benefits of Applying for OPT After Graduation

-After graduation, would you prefer to go straight home or extend your stay in the U.S. through OPT?
+After graduation, would you prefer to return home or extend your stay in the U.S. through OPT?

 Even if you do not yet have an internship or job offer, you can apply for OPT.

-According to the Pew Research Center, between 2004 and 2016, about 1.5 million international students received authorization to participate in OPT after graduating from a U.S. school.
+According to the Pew Research Center, between 2004 and 2016, about 1.5 million international students received authorization to participate in OPT after graduating in the U.S.

 Unlike the H-1B working visa, there is no annual cap on the number of international students that can obtain OPT.

-If you are interested in pursuing a life and career in the United States, OPT can be a great bridge.
-When you are approved for OPT, you receive an Employment Authorization Document (or EAD card), which enables you to apply for a Social Security number (SSN).
+Once you are approved for OPT, you will receive an Employment Authorization Document (or EAD card).
+This allows you to apply for a Social Security number (SSN).
 A SSN is necessary to get paid in the U.S.

-Employees on OPT pay fewer taxes than those authorized to work with an H-1B visa.
-OPT employees pay only federal and state taxes.
+Here’s one more important detail: OPT employees pay fewer taxes than those authorized to work with an H-1B.
+That’s because they only pay federal and state taxes.
 H-1B visa holders pay not only federal and state taxes, but also FICA (Federal Insurance Contributions Act) taxes—which go toward Social Security and Medicare.

 Best Locations and Fields of Study for OPT

-If you want to work in the United States once you graduate, it can help to choose a school and major that will improve your chances.
-Consider whether your school is close to a highly populated, metropolitan area, and which industries are in-demand in that location.
-If you are skilled in a high-demand field, it is more likely you will be hired on OPT.
+It can help to choose a school and major based on the career that you would like to have after graduation.
+Consider whether your school is close to a highly populated, metropolitan area, and which industries are popular there.
+If you are skilled in a high-demand field, it is more likely you will find a job on OPT.